Costinbc/tweet_to_reel/README.md

 **Tweet to Reel** converts tweets into vertical videos or formatted screenshots for Instagram, TikTok, and other platforms.

 > [!NOTE]
-> For local run the web app supports photo processing only.
+> For local run the web app supports photo processing only. \
+> You can create videos using the run_all script. \
-> For local video creation use [CUDA worker container](https://github.com/Costinbc/tweet-to-reel-worker)
+> To use CUDA processing locally, refer to [CUDA worker container](https://github.com/Costinbc/tweet-to-reel-worker)

 This project is a work in progress.
 Current features include: